PicsooEU/Prestashop/README.md

 - 1.7.0 September 2nd, 2025:
   - BUG FIXED : export product : when a product has no image, bug on getimagesize with "Path cannot be empty"
   - BUG FIXED : export customer : error on $result['IsSuccess'] with "Cannot access offset of type string on string"
+- 1.8.0 September 4th, 2025:
+  - BUG FIXED : export product : error on $result['IsSuccess'] with "Cannot access offset of type string on string" when count of items > 1000

 ## Credits & copyright